 Sweet, minty and delicious.
 I loved it so much that I couldn’t leave Jordan without buying a pound of mint tea leaves at the souk in Aqaba to take home.
 Every time I open the container to smell the fragrant tea leaves, it takes me right back to Aqaba.

 Coffee is a ritual in Jordan, especially with the Bedouin.
-Their Arabic coffee ceremony involves grinding fire-roasted coffee beans and cardamom, then serving the brew in small espresso-sized cups.
+Their Arabic (or Turkish) coffee ceremony involves grinding fire-roasted coffee beans and cardamom, then serving the brew in small espresso-sized cups.
 Aromatic and strong.
 Drink three cups at least to honour your host and show gratitude for their generous hospitality.
 You can experience an authentic Bedouin coffee ceremony at Feynan Ecolodge in the Dana Biosphere Preserve north of Petra.

 Lime and Mint Juice